sradics/digital-garden/_notes/Team Genius.md

 social norms, running from food sharing to cooperation to honesty. — location: [944](kindle://book?action=open&asin=B00OG8AXKO&location=944) ^ref-40440

 ---
+social norms, running from food sharing to cooperation to — location: [1018](kindle://book?action=open&asin=B00OG8AXKO&location=1018) ^ref-50333

+---
 “ultimatum” games.
 (These are games in which two players divide a sum of money; the first player chooses the division, and the second can veto that decision—but then all the money is lost). — location: [951](kindle://book?action=open&asin=B00OG8AXKO&location=951) ^ref-13234

 ---
 create muscular bonding and endow groups with a capacity for cooperation, solidarity, and, in turn, survival. — location: [958](kindle://book?action=open&asin=B00OG8AXKO&location=958) ^ref-18559

 ---
+create muscular bonding and endow groups with a capacity for cooperation, solidarity, and, in turn, — location: [1032](kindle://book?action=open&asin=B00OG8AXKO&location=1032) ^ref-24497

+---
 It shouldn’t be surprising, then, that this mind-body synchronization takes place not only within human beings, but also among them. — location: [966](kindle://book?action=open&asin=B00OG8AXKO&location=966) ^ref-10693

 ---
 have shown that humans can exchange behavioral coordination information so quickly that the results can appear to be spontaneous—as when people tend to applaud in unison. — location: [968](kindle://book?action=open&asin=B00OG8AXKO&location=968) ^ref-25541

+---
+have shown that humans can exchange behavioral coordination information so quickly that the results can appear to be spontaneous—as when people tend to applaud in — location: [1043](kindle://book?action=open&asin=B00OG8AXKO&location=1043) ^ref-39128

 ---
 “social brain,” arguing that a crucial, distinctive part of human intelligence is its intrinsically social quality, — location: [977](kindle://book?action=open&asin=B00OG8AXKO&location=977) ^ref-13419